THEOplayer/iOS-Connector/Code/Uplynk/docs/ads.md

         }
 ```

-Users can also skip Ads through the `skip` API in THEOPlayer:
+Users can also skip Ads through the `skip` API in THEOplayer:
 ```swift
 player.ads.skip()
 ```